Local Hazard Mitigation Plan

 About Hazard Mitigation

-The Federal Emergency Management Agency (FEMA) defines hazard mitigation as, “any sustained action taken to reduce or eliminate long-term risk to life and property from natural hazards.”
+FEMA defines Hazard Mitigation as any action taken to reduce or eliminate the long-term risk to human life and property from identified hazards of concern.
 Hazard mitigation is the prevention component of the emergency management process.

 - Preparedness activities are the emergency plans, training, drills, and exercises that individuals, communities and first responders participate in on almost a daily basis.
 These are done to get ready for an actual emergency or disaster before it happens.